 “That is the most thorough exam I have ever had!”

 The goal of every evaluation I perform is to not only find the source of pain or other symptoms, but also find the contributing factors that are causing the problem.
 In order to do this, we have to be thorough.
-We also have to take a full body approach to find where the real problem is coming from.
+We also have to take a full body approach to find the area that is driving the condition.
 Low back pain, for example, can be due to poor postural alignment of the upper body or it could be due to a movement dysfunction in the hip or foot.
 Hand and wrist conditions can be due to a neck or shoulder problem.
 All areas of the body need to be evaluated if we want to find a permanent solution for you condition.

 Depending on your condition, examinations consist of any combination of the following:

-Alignment Assessment: Evaluating your posture and the alignment of your spine is very important because poor posture and abnormal spinal alignment is a known cause of spinal pain, disc problems and neurological symptoms.
+- Alignment Assessment: Evaluating your posture and the alignment of your spine is very important because poor posture and abnormal spinal alignment is a known cause of spinal pain, disc problems extremity conditions, and neurological symptoms.

-Movement Assessment: Observing how you perform basic movements, such as walking, bending, and squatting can reveal movement “faults” that are contributing to your condition.
+- Movement Assessment: Observing how you perform basic movements, such as walking, bending, and squatting can reveal movement “errors” that are contributing to your condition.
 It can also identify joints or other parts of the body that are weak or unstable.

-Soft Tissue/Muscle Tone Assessment: Palpating (feeling) muscle tone reveals neurological imbalances in the body.
-Finding which muscles have too much tone (tightness) and not enough tone (weakness) helps determine how the brain needs to be reprogrammed.
+- Soft Tissue/Muscle Tone Assessment: Palpating (feeling) muscle tone reveals neurological imbalances in the body.
+In a state of dysfunction, the brain will create too much tone (tightness/trigger points) in some muscles and not enough tone (weakness/inhibition) in other muscles.

 Types of Treatment